 With live captions, Teams can detect what’s said in a meeting and present real-time captions for anyone who wants them.

-Note: Live captions are a preview feature in Microsoft Teams available to a small group of customers.
-For now, they're only available in English (US) and on the Teams desktop app.
+Note: Live captions are a preview feature in Microsoft Teams, and they're only available in English (US) and on the Teams desktop app for now.
 Enjoy your sneak peek!

 Live captions can make your meeting more inclusive to participants who are deaf or hearing impaired, people with different levels of language proficiency, and participants in loud places by giving them another way to follow along.

 To use live captions in a meeting, select More options > Turn on live captions (preview).